top of page

 Fees for Therapy in Trussville and Birmingham, AL

-Our fees for self-pay individual therapy are the following:
+Our fees for self-pay individual therapy are the following.
+Please note that this would not be your fee if you have

 Dr. Shilpa Boppana